 A Notice of Application was distributed pursuant to Title 21 land use and development procedures, which provided recipients with project information and an opportunity for public comment.
-There were no comments received by the department.
-Anticipated concerns and analysis are as follows:
+One comment was received by the department.

-Issue Summary of Concern Comment

-Ref.
-(See corresponding responses in the next table) Letter Exhibit

-No. Reference No.

-1. Parcel imagery shows previous clearing on Parcel N/A
+Issue Summary of Concern Comment Ref.
+(See corresponding responses in the next table) Letter Exhibit No. Reference No. 1.
+Parcel imagery shows previous clearing on Parcel N/A

-2. Wetlands are not mapped on County GIS
+2. Streams are mapped on County GIS N/A Issue Ref.

-Issue Ref.
 No. lssue Staff Response 1.
-Previous Clearing Previous clearing is outside of the 110-foot wetland buffer.
-Buffer impacts that are part of this proposal will be mitigated with new native plantings and stream and wetland buffer averaging.
-2. Wetlands on Parcel County GIS maps a Type "F" stream at the bottom of the ravine of Wetland 'A'.
-A wetland report was submitted that addresses wetlands and streams.
+Previous Clearing Previous clearing is outside of the 110-f impacts that are part of this proposal w new native plantings and wetland buffe ill be mitigated with 2.
+Streams on Parcel County GIS maps a Type "N" stream at the bottom of the ravine of Wetland 'A'.
+A wetland report was submitted that addressed wetlands and streams and did not find any characteristics that indicated a stream was present in this area.